 Not all undocumented immigrants entered without inspection.
 Many people who are now undocumented or “out of status” initially entered the United States with a valid visa or other immigration status.
 They did not depart the U.S. and eventually the status expired.
 In these situations, the entry was lawful even though the authorized period of stay expired many years ago.

-The immediate relatives (spouse, unmarried children under 21, and parents) of U.S. citizens are typically eligible to adjust status to permanent resident if they’re are already inside the United States.
-In other words, they may apply for a green card, even if they are currently undocumented.
+The immediate relatives (spouse, unmarried children under 21, and parents) of U.S. citizens are typically eligible to adjust status to permanent resident if they're are already inside the United States.
+In other words, they may apply for a green card, even if they overstayed for many years.

-Therefore, the U.S. citizen son or daughter (21 or older) may petition for an undocumented parent, and that parent can then adjust status to green card holder.
-For parents with no criminal history, no extensive immigration violations, and generally good moral character, adjustment of status should be a relatively simple process.
+Therefore, the U.S. citizen son or daughter (age 21 or older) may petition for an undocumented parent, and that parent can then adjust status to green card holder.
+For parents with no criminal history, no extensive immigration violations, and generally good moral character, adjustment of status should be a relatively straight forward process.

 Eligibility